michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0085.md

 - n: the act of paying for goods or services or to recompense for losses
 - n: something that remunerates
 ### Family
+- remuneration: remunerations+
-remuneration: remunerations+;remunerate: remunerated, remunerates, remunerating, remuneration, remunerative, remunerator;remunerative: remuneratively, unremunerative
+- remunerate: remunerated, remunerates, remunerating, remuneration, remunerative, remunerator
+- remunerative: remuneratively, unremunerative
 ### Examples
 - The study, commissioned by the investment association CFA UK, said the increase in executive remuneration was largely driven by performance-based pay.
 - That paycheck is considerably less than the remuneration for Mr. Dauman, who was removed as Viacom chief executive this year.